Cycling Tanzania: Bikepacking & Cycle Touring Routes

 From Pangani you won’t have to go to Tanga, you can take a shortcut and reach the B1 that runs below the Lushoto Plateau.
 Here you could spend a couple of hours visiting the Amboni Caves.

-Lushoto is a fantastic place, we spent 3 months there at the beginning of Covid and loved the cool weather and thick rainforest.
+Lushoto is a fantastic place, we spent 3 months there at the beginning of COVID-19 and loved the cool weather and thick rainforest.
 The climb is tough but on a good road.
 You can either cross the whole plateau and get down on dirt roads to the north side or just backtrack to the main road.

 cycling arusha masai land tanzania